duckietown/docs-learning_materials/book/learning_materials/82_SLAM/50_future_of_slam.md

 </figure>

-*Stero cameras* are cameras which make use of two lenses, similarly to what humans do.
+*Stero cameras* are cameras which make use of two lenses separated by a fixed known distance, similarly to how human's eyes work.
 They are able to deduce depth from the two images taken and thus output 3D images.

 <figure class="flow-subfigures">
     <figcaption>Stereo cameras.</figcaption>